MINUTES OF THE ORDINARY MEETING HELD 25th JULY 2018

 Grant Thornton on July 7th 2018 with supporting

-· Kim Sheridan - AWOW Letter explaining the appeal to support unpaid carers in rural Wrexham.
+· Kim Sheridan - AVOW Letter explaining the appeal to support unpaid carers in rural Wrexham.
 Noted and poster will be displayed.

 · Ysgol Dinas Bran Thanks for £500 donation to Curtain Up appeal.
 Noted.